A PFAS introduction Video is available.

-The persistence and mobility of some PFAS, combined with decades of widespread use in industrial processes, certain types of firefighting foams, and consumer products, have resulted in their being present in most environmental media at trace levels across the globe.
-PFAS have only recently come to the attention of investigators and the public in large part due to the fact that until the early 2000s analytical methods to detect low levels of PFAS in the environment were available only in a few select research institutions.
-It was not until the early 2010s that these methods became widely available and had detection limits in water low enough to be commensurate with levels of potential human health effects.
-Toxicological studies have raised concerns regarding the bioaccumulative nature and potential health concerns of some PFAS.
+The persistence and mobility of some PFAS, combined with decades of widespread use in industrial processes, certain types of firefighting foams, and consumer products, have resulted in their being present in environmental media at trace levels across the globe.
+PFAS have relatively recently come to the attention of investigators and the public in large part due to the fact that until the early 2000s analytical methods to detect low levels of PFAS in the environment were available only in a few select research institutions.
+It was not until the early 2010s that these methods to detect a limited number of PFAS became widely available and had detection limits in water low enough to be commensurate with levels of potential human health effects.
+Toxicological studies have raised concerns regarding the bioaccumulative nature and potential health concerns of some PFAS (Section 7).
 As a result, our understanding of PFAS and the risks they may pose is rapidly evolving.

 |What are PFAS?|